Girlmouse/Raindrops.github.io/README.md

 # Raindrops
-A relaxing game about catching special raindrops when you need a brea
+A relaxing game about catching special raindrops when you need a break.